moditect/moditect/README.md

 files are supported yet and it generally has lots of rough edges.
 Use it at your own risk.

+## Further Planned Features

+Adding module descriptors to existing JARs is the first functionality implemente in ModiTect.
+Potential future developments include:

+* Facilitate creation of module descriptors via jdeps based on POM dependencies
+* Update existing module descriptors (e.g. to remove/replace a requires clause)
+* Install/Deploy updated (modularized) JARs with a new name/classifier etc.
+* Facilitate creation of jlink image directories
+* YOUR ideas :)

 ## Related Work

 [ModuleTools](https://github.com/forax/moduletools/) by Remi Forax shows how to